adityacd/miniproject1-is601-ak/vicommands.md

 11. **Using up and down arrow key for history**

 * Up and Down arrow keys can be used to toggle through the previous commands that were entered.

-For example you have entered the commands mkdir <dir>,pwd,mv <filename>.
+For example you have entered the commands pwd,mv <filename>.
 When you press up arrow, the commands will be prompted as per the order they were entered.
 ```
 $